 What happens when communities have the means to digitize and administer their own historical documentation?
 What if more people can decide what constitutes an archive: what is worth collecting, preserving, and sharing, and on what terms?
 How might this affect how visions and narratives of the past are written and taught in different contexts?
 More details

-Building digital infrastructure for object-based storytelling beyond the academy.
+Building object-based digital narratives for audiences beyond the academy.

 Help us catalogue historical materials from Latin America